BTexMenu/Btex/ReadMe.md

 Translation :
 -------------
 Language aviable for all frame config are :
-- default : english/US,
+- default : english/US localisation,
-- french,
+- french localisation,
-- German localisation, thx to Kuhglöckchen a.k.a.
+- German localisation, credits to Kuhglöckchen a.k.a.
 Blocki
-- Russian localisation, kiss to troyen
+- Russian localisation, credits to troyen
-- zhTW and zhCN, credits to wowui.cn,
+- zhTW and zhCN localisation, credits to wowui.cn

 FAQ :
 -----